iyzg/iyzg.github.io/_posts/2019-12-01-perspective.md

 Time and time again, I was getting slow solves on easy problems and failing to solve tougher problems.
-The reflections I wrote after each contest seemed to place my failure on just about every aspect of my abilities you could imagine, yet the underlying cause still eluded me [Maybe place some smart as if ].
+The reflections I wrote after each contest seemed to place my failure on just about every aspect of my abilities you could imagine, yet the underlying cause still eluded me.
 That is until help came in the form of a CodeForces message.
 One of my readers who I'll call VwbJmvY (I've encrypted his name for privacy), reached out and said he'd be willing to help me on my quest to achieve world domination along with 2000 CF in a year.
 It took him 10 minutes to figure out what I couldn't figure out in 5 days: I needed to slow down and work through problems before implementation.
 In retrospect, it seems glaringly obvious that attempting to think through the problem while implementing, for me personally, was leading to wrong ideas along with a lot of wasted time trying to implement those bad ideas; but without a second pair of eyes, I might never have found this error.
 I've learned it's really important to get help and a fresh perspective when you're stuck on a problem that you **really can't figure out.** Emphasis on the bold part of that sentence.
 It's always important that you attempt to solve problems by yourself and only ask for help when you've truly ran out of ideas.
 Without investing the upfront cost of trying to solve the problem yourself, the return you get will be severly diminished.
 After this one simple change in how I approach problems during contests, my next virtual contest also became first postive delta.

 ![No Longer All Red](/assets/first_green.png){: .center-image }